US beats Curacao 1-0, plays Jamaica in Gold Cup semifinals

 This will be the third straight Gold Cup in which the U.S. and Jamaica meet in the knockout stage.
 The Reggae Boyz upset the U.S. in the 2015 semifinals, and the Americans defeated Jamaica in the 2017 final.

+Berhalter returned to the same starting lineup he used for the initial group stage matches against Guyana and then Trinidad and Tobago.
+With the U.S. assured of advancing, Berhalter changed all 11 starters against Panama for the group stage finale.

+Berhalter has had nine different captains in 10 games.
 Pulisic’s only previous game as captain was in a 1-0 exhibition defeat to Italy last Nov.
 20 under interim coach Dave Sarachan.
-New coach Gregg Berhalter has had nine different captains in 10 games.

-Berhalter returned to the same starting lineup he used for the initial group stage matches against Guyana and then Trinidad and Tobago.
-With the U.S. assured of advancing, Berhalter changed all 11 starters against Panama for the group stage finale against Panama.
+“It was something that he readily accepted,” Berhalter said.
+“He’s a guy that despite getting fatigued in the game, he didn’t stop working.”

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports